Career Services and Transcripts

 California Young Lawyers Association (CYLA) is the nation's largest association of young and new lawyers.
 CYLA provides its members with opportunities for involvement in the profession and for participating in public service at state and local levels.
 CYLA strives to build community with other young and new lawyers through networking, education, and advocacy on issues important to young and new lawyers.
 All California attorneys who are in their first five years of practice or are 36 years of age or younger are AUTOMATICALLY members of CYLA.
 No separate membership fee is required.
 Membership in CYLA is a benefit provided as a result of your status as a newer member of the State Bar of California.
-For more information, you can find CYLA’s web page here http://cyla.calbar.ca.gov/, you can “like” them on Facebook or follow them on Twitter @calbarcyla.
+For more information, visit the CYLA website .
+You can “like” CYLA on Facebook or follow them on Twitter @calbarcyla.

-Alumni considering relocation or who are living in an area near another law school may be eligible to access various career services of the school.
+Alumni considering relocation or who are living in an area near another law school may be eligible to access the career services office of the school.
 Reciprocity policies vary greatly from school to school.
 Many schools have posted their reciprocity policy on their websites.
-Also, the NALP website, www.nalp.org , includes links to reciprocity policies of many of the NALP member schools.
-Most schools will require a request for reciprocity to come through the graduate's career services office.
-Please contact Career Services regarding reciprocity request letters.
-Except for designated closed reciprocity periods, the University of California Law School Career Services offices maintain open reciprocity to fellow UC law alumni.
-Certain restrictions may apply.
-Please call the office in advance of your arrival to verify services and to schedule an appointment, if required.
+Also, the NALP website , includes links to reciprocity policies of many of the NALP member schools.
+Most schools throughout the country will require a request for reciprocity to come through the graduate's career services office.
+Career Services is pleased to maintain good reciprocity relationships with the career services offices of other University of California law schools.
+Please contact Career Services regarding the reciprocity policy of the law school you would like to access and to request reciprocity request letters.

 UC Davis School of Law